hwyschka/literature/LIST.md

 * *Hirn, Adrian and Wollner, Winnifried*
   **An optimal control problem for equations with p-structure and its finite element discretization**
   *{hirn2022}*

+* *Lakkis, Omar and Pryer, Tristan*
+  **An adaptive finite element method for the infinity Laplacian**
+  Was somewhere in the files for the master thesis, but never considered explicitly.
+Might be relevant for reference.

 * *Müller, Peter Marvin, Siebenborn, Martin and Rung, Thomas*
   **Application of p-Laplacian relaxed Steepest Descent to Shape Optimizations in Two-Phase Flows**